-Personalised fibre in IBS
+The role of personalised fibre in IBS treatment

 A recently-published review shows that a personalised approach to dietary fibre is the most promising solution for IBS.
 Here’s the science digested.

 When it comes to Irritable Bowel Syndrome (IBS), the dietary advice is often generic, and one-size-fits-all.
 In terms of fibre recommendations, people are usually recommended single-ingredient fibres (e.g., fybogel, physllium husk).
 But a recent review by Monash University urges doctors to start personalising fibre recommendations in IBS.

 This study highlights that not all fibres are created equally, but have very different functions and health benefits in the body.
 Importantly, no single type of fibre can offer the entire range of therapeutic benefits.
 We need the right diversity of fibres in the right proportions.

 What are the right types of fibre for me?